Asymptotic Properties of a Special Solution to the (3,4) String Equation: Introduction.

 where $H_1$, $H_2$ are the Hamiltonians given above, and $U,V$ are solutions to the string equation.
 The above jump conditions and asymptotics, along with the determination of $\Psi_j$, $j=1,2$, determine the solution to the above Riemann-Hilbert problem uniquely.
 We remark that the coefficients $\Psi_j(t_5,t_2,t_1)$ carry the symmetry

 \end{problem}

+Note that the structure of this RHP (and the appearance of $\omega$) is similar to that which appears in the recent works \cite{CLW,WZZ}, which study the ``good'' Boussinesq equation and its modified versions; one should note that the solution $U$ to the string equation solves the Boussinesq equation in the variables $t_2=t,t_1=x$ (cf. \cite{DHL2}, equation A.28).
 In \cite{DHL2}, it was shown that a solution to the above Riemann-Hilbert problem exists if and only if a corresponding solution to the string equation exists, provided $(t_5,t_2,t_1)$ is not a singularity of this solution.
 However, existence of any particular solution for given Stokes data was left open.
 In this work, we are interested in a very specific version of this Riemann-Hilbert problem, namely, the one with Stokes parameters

 This Stokes data is the same as what appears in the multicritical quartic $2$-matrix model \cite{DHL3}, and so directly applies to this situation. \textbf{\textit{From here on, we will work exclusively with the Riemann-Hilbert Problem \ref{prob:MAIN-RHP} with Stokes data given by Equation \eqref{STOKES_TRUNCATED}. }}